Ashle3/PythonDataStructures/2-linked_lists.md

 new_node.next = self.head
 ```

-3. Set the "prev" pointer of the current head equal to the new node.
+__3. Set the "prev" pointer of the current head equal to the new node.__

 Since the current head now has node before it, its "prev" pointer should now equal that new node, the one we just created.